 MIMICT Nephrology Providers

-The purpose of this education activity is to educate nephrology providers on:
+The purpose of this activity is to educate nephrology providers on:

 - The importance of African American and Latino patient participation in lupus clinical trials.